Hotel review management helps hotels increase bookings, strengthen guest trust, and shape how travelers choose your property in competitive markets.

 5. Use sentiment analysis and reporting tools

-- Tools like Birdeye Insights AI surface guest sentiment valuable insights at scale.
+- Tools like Birdeye Insights AI surface valuable guest sentiment insights at scale.

 - Track KPIs such as response time, review volume, and satisfaction scores over time.